pulumi/docs/reference/programming-model.md

 ## Resource outputs {#outputs}

 Outputs are a key part of how Pulumi tracks dependencies between resources.
-Because the values of Outputs are not available until resources are created, these are represented using a special [Output] type which internally represents two things:
+Because the values of Outputs are not available until resources are created, these are represented using a special [`Output`][pulumi.Output] type which internally represents two things:
 1. An eventually available value of the output
 2. The depdency on the source(s) of the output value

+In fact, `Output`s are similar to promises/futures that you may be familiar with from other programming models but also carry along dependency information.

 The output properties of all resource objects in Pulumi have type [`Output`][pulumi.Output].
-Resource inputs have type [`Input`][pulumi.Input], which accepts either a raw value or an output from another resource.
+Resource inputs have type [`Input`][pulumi.Input], which accepts either a raw value, a `Promise`, or an output from another resource.
 This allows dependencies to be inferred, including ensuring that resources are not created or updatred until all their dependencies are availabe and up to date.

+### Apply {#apply}

 To transform an output into a new value, use the [`apply` method](pkg/nodejs/@pulumi/pulumi/#property-apply).
 For example, use the following to create an HTTPS URL from the DNS name of a virtual machine: